Hooks

 })

-You can view the result by opening file:///tmp/nu-output.html in a web browser.
+in a web browser.
 Of course this isn't very convenient unless you use a browser that automatically reloads when the file changes.
-Instead of the save command, you would normally customize this to send the HTML output to a desired window.
+Instead of the save

-Changing how output is displayed
+Changing how Output is Displayed

-You can change to default behavior of how output is displayed by using the display_output hook.
+hook.
 Here is an example that changes the default display behavior to show a table 1 layer deep if the terminal is wide enough, or collapse otherwise:

 $env.config = ($env.config | upsert hooks {